front-end-foundations/component/readme.md

 ## Refactoring Components

-Suppose we want to remove the video content from all pages except Home and Videos.
+We want to remove the video content from all pages except Home and Videos.

 We also want to add the video section to the video page without the aside.

-Split the video.html component into video-article.html and video-aside.html in the components folder.
+Split the `video.html` component into `video-article.html` and `video-aside.html` in the components folder.

 Create `components/video-article`